-My training included the participation in the data acquisition phase during the documentation of Saint Neophytos Enkleistriotis monastery in Cyprus as well as in conferences (CASA 2016, CGI'16, EuroMed2016), the parallel to them ITN-DCH summer schools and meetings in Switzerland, Greece and Cyprus, as well as workshops in Cyprus (ICOMOS-CY, RSCy2017).
-The conducted extended literature review has resulted to a book chapter and five conference papers, all published by Springer, one paper and two articles under publication and a number of research reports as well as contributions to ITN-DCH deliverables.
-Part of my training was also the organisation of a big scientific conference (EuroMed2016) as coremember of the local organizing committee, the review of scientific papers as member of the International Scientific Committee and the chairing of conference sessions.
-I have also contributed to the organisation of the ITN-DCH Final Conference and actively participated in dissemination and outreach activities such as European Researcher's Night 2016 in Cyprus, paper presentation in EuroMed2016 conference and social excursion to the Asinou church along with the presentation of the ITN-DCH results.
+My training included participation in the data acquisition phase during the documentation of Saint Neophytos Enkleistriotis monastery in Cyprus as well as in conferences (CASA 2016, CGI'16, EuroMed2016), in parallel to them ITN-DCH summer schools and meetings in Switzerland, Greece and Cyprus, as well as workshops in Cyprus (ICOMOS-CY, RSCy2017).
+The extended literature review conducted has resulted to a book chapter and five conference papers, all published by Springer, one paper and two articles under publication and a number of research reports as well as contributions to ITN-DCH deliverables.
+Part of my training was also the organisation of a big scientific conference (EuroMed2016) as coremember of the local organizing committee, the review of scientific papers as a member of the International Scientific Committee and the chairing of conference sessions.
+I have also contributed to the organisation of the ITN-DCH Final Conference and actively participated in dissemination and outreach activities such as European Researcher's Night 2016 in Cyprus, the presentation of a paper at the EuroMed2016 conference and a social excursion to the Asinou church, along with the presentation of the ITN-DCH results.